 \section{Abstract}

-Scientific literature is increasingly siloed by complex language, static disciplinary structures, and potentially sparse keyword systems, making it cumbersome to capture the dynamic nature of modern science.
-This study addresses these challenges by introducing an adaptable large language model (LLM)-driven framework to quantify thematic trends and map the evolving landscape of scientific knowledge.
-The approach is demonstrated over a 20-year collection of more than 1,500 engineering articles published by the \textit{Proceedings of the National Academy of Sciences} (PNAS), marked for their breadth and depth of research focus.
-A two-stage classification pipeline first establishes a primary thematic category for each article based on its abstract.
-The subsequent phase performs a full-text analysis to assign secondary classifications, revealing latent, cross-topic connections across the corpus.
-Traditional natural language processing (NLP) methods, such as Bag-of-Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF), confirm the resulting topical structure and also suggest that standalone word-frequency analyses may be insufficient for mapping fields with high diversity.
-Finally, a disjoint graph representation between the primary and secondary classifications reveals implicit connections between themes that may be less apparent when analyzing abstracts or keywords alone.
-The findings show that the approach independently recovers much of the journal’s editorially embedded structure without prior knowledge of its existing dual-classification schema (e.g., biological studies also classified as engineering).
-This framework offers a powerful tool for detecting potential thematic trends and providing a high-level overview of scientific progress.
+Scientific literature is increasingly fragmented by disciplinary boundaries, specialized terminology, and potentially sparse keyword systems, making it difficult to capture the evolving structure of modern science.
+This study introduces a large language model (LLM)-driven framework for mapping scientific literature from a topic modeling perspective.
+The approach is demonstrated on a 20-year corpus of more than 1,500 engineering-related articles published in the \textit{Proceedings of the National Academy of Sciences} (PNAS).
+A two-stage classification pipeline first assigns a primary thematic category to each article based on its abstract, followed by full-text analysis to identify secondary classifications that reveal latent cross-topic connections within the corpus.
+Unlike conventional topic models, the LLM-based framework produces semantically interpretable topics while maintaining strong quantitative performance.
+Comparative evaluation against established topic modeling methods shows higher topic diversity and lower overlap with competitive coherence metrics.
+Manual validation on a randomly sampled subset of abstracts yields an accuracy of 75.9\%.
+Additional traditional natural language processing analyses confirm that the generated topics correspond to meaningful linguistic patterns in the corpus.
+A bipartite network linking primary and secondary classifications further reveals implicit thematic relationships that are not readily observable through abstracts or keyword systems alone.
+The findings indicate that the framework independently recovers much of the journal's editorial dual-classification structure without prior knowledge of its schema.
+Overall, the proposed approach offers a powerful tool for mapping science and identifying emerging cross-topic connections in research.

 \keywords{knowledge management \and artificial intelligence \and bibliometric analysis \and disciplinary structure}